 Visit the How To Apply page for more details on our application process.

 Minimum overall and science grade point average of 3.0 (on a four point scale).
 Courses with a grade of “C-” or below will not transfer but will be included in the grade point average.

-Evidence of having completed 100 hours of observation in two different physical therapy settings with a physical therapist with a minimum of 20 hours in each setting.
+For students applying Fall 2014: evidence of having completed 100 hours of observation in two different physical therapy settings with a physical therapist with a minimum of 20 hours in each setting.
+For students applying Fall 2015 or after: evidence of having completed 60 hours of observation in three different physical therapy settings with a physical therapist.
 These hours must be completed prior to application and will need to be verified through PTCAS.

 Completion of the required liberal arts prerequisites, program prerequisites and competencies prior to beginning the professional program.

 Students from The University of Findlay may apply the fall of their junior year, transfer students the fall of their senior year.

 Completion of the GRE exam with scores reported to PTCAS.

 - Submission of two letters of refference through PTCAS.
 One from a physical therapist, one from a faculty member.

 Includes course work in religion or philosophy, fine arts, humanities, mathematics, social science, foreign language/culture, English, wellness and electives.

 All students must complete six of nine program prerequisite science courses prior to application.